Publishing Guide

 The JCR is a subscription database.
 Institutional access is the standard route, and most universities and research hospitals have a Web of Science subscription that includes it.
 If you are not at an institution with access, Clarivate does publish a limited amount of JCR data through the Web of Science free tier, and a number of open-access lists aggregate impact factor figures shortly after the release, though the provenance and accuracy of these third-party compilations varies.

-When you access the JCR after release, the most useful starting point for most authors is searching by journal title rather than browsing by category.
-Pull up the specific journal you are evaluating, check its current impact factor, its quartile in the most relevant category, and then navigate to the journal's citation distribution graph.
-That graph shows how many of the journal's citations come from a small number of highly cited papers versus being distributed broadly.
-A journal with a steep citation distribution (a small number of papers generating most of the JIF) is more susceptible to year-to-year volatility than one with a flat distribution.
+In the current JCR, the most useful starting point is searching by journal title rather than browsing by category.
+Pull up the exact journal, check its newest impact factor and quartile in the most relevant category, and then inspect its citation distribution.
+A journal whose citations are concentrated in a few papers is more susceptible to year-to-year volatility than one with a broader distribution.

 The JCR also reports the journal's self-citation rate, which is worth a glance for any title where you have not published before.
 A self-citation rate consistently above 20 to 25 percent is a flag that the journal may be coaching authors to cite its own archive, and that pattern correlates with the kinds of editorial behavior that lead to suppression.
 It does not automatically mean the journal is predatory, but it signals an editorial culture that prioritizes metric management over independent scholarship.